TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/reference_design/tidep_01032_reference_design_example.md

 - Frequency: 20MHz
 - Normal current trigger point: 30us

 `HAL_setupSDFM` and `HAL_readMtrSdfmData` functions are used to initialize %SDFM and to get %SDFM samples, respectively.
 Other relevant macros and %SDFM handle are defined in `hal.h` and `hal.c`.
 The current example uses a common configuration for both motors and PRU0 channel and RTU channels in load share mode for sampling.
 The IEP SYNC output is used to generate a 20 MHz %SDFM clock.
-Parameter configuration can be changed in `hal.h` file and %SDFM Sysconfig.
+Parameter configuration can be changed in `hal.h` file and %SDFM SysConfig.

 \note
-- The following macros should be updated according to the OSR values and SINC filter types when the OSR value and filter type are changed in the Sysconfig.
+- The following macros should be updated according to the OSR values and SINC filter types when the OSR value and filter type are changed in the SysConfig.
 ```c
    /* Sigma delta filter output range for SINC3 OSR64: 64*64*64 */
    #define SDFM_FULL_SCALE         262144.0f